 Why Do Chickens Eat Their Eggs, And Is There A Solution On How To Stop Them?

-Egg eating may begin by an accident like you slipped one from your hand and fell off the ground and broke, or one of the chickens stepped on it and cracked the shell.
+Egg eating may begin by an accident like you slipped one from your hand and fell to the ground and broke, or one of the chickens stepped on it and cracked the shell.

-Chickens, in general, are omnivores and eat primarily vegetables, fruits, insects, and their eggs.
+Chickens, in general, are omnivores, eating primarily vegetables, fruits, and insects.
+Occasionally, they might eat eggs.
 If left to their own, they eat just anything.
-Once a chicken has a taste of fresh egg, it may begin to break eggs on purpose to eat them.
+Once a chicken has tasted a fresh egg, it may begin to break others on purpose.
 Then, other hens will learn and follow her.

 Ten Reasons Chickens Eat Their Eggs

-A coop filled to capacity is usually the most common cause for chickens’ eggs-eating conduct.
+A coop filled to capacity is usually the most common cause for chickens’ egg-eating behavior.
 Chickens get stressed being in an overcrowded coop.
 When chickens get tensed, they’ll begin to jab the eggshells until it breaks and the contents spill out.

 2. Lack of Nest Boxes